Kaleigh-M/password_checker_generator/README.md

-# password_checker_generator
+# Password Strength Checker and Generator

-A Python-based application that checks the strength of passwords and generates strong, random passwords.
-Built using Tkinter for the GUI and zxcvbn for password strength estimation.
-This tool helps users create secure passwords and provides feedback to improve password security.
+A simple application built with Python and Tkinter that allows users to check the strength of their passwords and generate strong, random passwords.

+## Features

+- **Password Strength Checker:** Enter a password to get feedback on its strength and suggestions for improvement.
+- **Strong Password Generator:** Generate a strong password with a mix of letters, numbers, and special characters.

+## Requirements

+- Python 3.11.6
+- Tkinter
+- zxcvbn

+## Installation

+1. Clone the repository: